publitas/docs/source/js.md

 # JavaScript API v1.0

-This API can be used to customize some behaviors in the Publitas.com catalog viewer.
+This API can be used to customize some behaviors in the Publitas.com Viewer.

 ## Getting Started